XBraid/xbraid/docs/Introduction.md

 XBraid is designed to run in conjunction with an existing application code that can be wrapped per our interface.
-This application code will implement some time marching type simulation like fluid flow.
+This application code will implement some time marching simulation like fluid flow.
 Essentially, the user has to take their application code and extract a stand-alone time-stepping function
 \f$ \Phi \f$ that can evolve a solution from one time value to another, regardless of time step size.
 After this is done, the XBraid code takes care of